 A horse placing usually involves it finishing in the top three, although this can vary from bookmaker to bookmaker and race to race.

 In order to win, your horse must at least place to receive a payout.
 Should the horse win the race, you’ll, of course, win the full bet.
-However, if it only places, the To Win side would lose and you’d win for it placing.
+However, if it only places, the To Win side would lose and you’d win for its placing.
 In this case, you’ll be paid out a fraction of the odds, which varies depending on who you play with.

 Double and Treble

 Predicting the winner of a race can sometimes be tough, but many punters like to take it a step further and bet on the top three finishers of a race.
 Here is an example of placing this bet on the bet365 app.

 A Tricast is exactly that and offers some pretty big money.
 To win you must correctly predict the order of the top three horses of a race.
 You must pick the selections in the exact order and the only way you’ll see a payout is by doing so correctly.